Sean-Bradley/Three.js-TypeScript-Boilerplate/README.md

 ## Notes

 1. After opening the project in VSCode, open the file `client.ts`.
-If VSCode is showing red squigly's under the **import** directives, then press F1, then select 'Restart TS Server'
+If VSCode is showing red squigly's under the **import** paths, then press F1, then select 'Restart TS Server'

 See image showing imports successfully linked.
 ![All Imports found](screengrab2.jpg)